andpiazza/yoast_breadcrumbs/README.md

 There's abundant documentation on how to implement Yoast SEO breadcrumbs.
 However, there's very little clarity around a few problems faced by web developers:
 1. How to align breadcrumbs with the body of your page/posts
 1. How to remove the last element (current page / post title) from the breadcrumb
-1. How to remove breadcrumbs first element (site name) from the website but keep show it on search engines
 1. How to format breadcrumbs appearance on the website
 1. How to selectively show / remove breadcrumbs from specific pages, posts, homepage, blog, etc